innovationOUtside/vce-generic-guide/g-introduction.md

 ## Choosing between the OU hosted and the locally run VCE

 The online hosted Compute Home service provides the simplest and easiest way of accessing a module's VCE.
 All you need to access hosted service is an internet connection and a computer running a modern web browser.
 For the duration of the module, all your work will be stored online in a personal file storage area.
 However, at the end of the module, you will lose access to the hosted VCE.
-For many students, Compute Home provides the most convenient way of accessing a module VCE.
+For many students, Compute Home provides the most convenient way of accessing the {{MCODE}} VCE.

 If you need to access the VCE in an offline environment, or if you prefer not to use the hosted environment, you can run the VCE locally on your own computer.
 The local environment also provides a way of using the VCE when the module has finished and the online VCE is no longer available.